 “Keep alert, stand firm in your faith, be courageous, be strong.” – 1 Corinthians 16:13

-The Caribbean has the potential to be a unique attractive region of the world not only for its residents but also as a tourist destination and an investment haven for diverse legal business activities.
-Yet, there is growing evidence that there is a challenge in realising this full potential.
-Only this last week it was brought to my attention that the Trinidad Express Newspapers published an article on June 18, 2013 by Dr. Rolph Balgobin, an Independent Senator in the Trinidadian Parliament, entitled “The Gathering Storm”.
+Trinidad Express Newspapers published an article on June 18, 2013 by Dr. Rolph Balgobin, then an Independent Senator in the Trinidadian Parliament, entitled “The Gathering Storm”.
 The article concluded that “there is something dangerous rising in our midst that demands our attention.
 If we do not act now to address the threat, it will soon confront us”.

-Even though the above observation arose from experiences in Trinidad and Tobago, I dare say that they are evident to some extent throughout the Caribbean.
-The issues include: living above our means, the creation of a wealth divide, escalation of crime at all levels of the society, growing drug culture, armed criminals, declining performance in the schools both in terms of behaviour and educational achievement, egos getting in the way, corruption, indiscipline, poor maintenance of infrastructure, declining value systems, weak economic growth, escalating food imports, failure to put limited agricultural land into production, need for political reform, disregard for the rule of law, indifference to the value of life, threat to democracy, failure to effectively police our laws, failure to exploit renewable energy resources, increasing incidents of improper road behaviour and road rage.
-Above all, poor leadership!
+I wrote a follow up column on Monday January 27, 2014 delineating the darkness of this Caribbean storm: (1) living above our means; (2) creation of a wealth divide; (3) escalation of crime at all levels of the society; (4) growing drug culture; (4) armed criminals; (5) declining performance in the schools both in terms of indiscipline and educational achievement; (6) egos getting in the way; (7) corruption; (8) poor maintenance of infrastructure; (9) declining value systems; (10) weak economic growth; (11) escalating food imports; (12) failure to put idle agricultural land into production; (13) need for political reform; (14) disregard for the rule of law; (15) indifference to the value of life; (16) threat to democracy; (17) failure to effectively police our laws; (18) failure to exploit renewable energy resources; (19) increasing incidents of improper road behaviour and road rage; and (20) above all, weak leadership.